 Having survived the war, Howell helped organize the British Trawlers Association, held an appointment as Secretary of the British Fisheries and served on the Fisheries Research

-other India born Englishmen like Rudyard Kipling, Howell it seems never quite left the place of him birth behind him and remained a member of the East India United Services Club
+with other Indian born British like Rudyard Kipling, Howell it seems never quite left the place of his birth behind him and remained a member of the East India United Services Club

 after moving to Canada.
 In 1921 he authored the book Ocean Research and the Great Fisheries and sometime later a guide to an adopted hobby and past time Rudiments of

 Cicely died in 1928 and Howell returned to England at least once in 1939 via the Panama Canal aboard the Furness Line Pacific Ranger stopping at Los Angeles, California on the